 2.4.9. unless required by law, at Customer's request following termination or expiry of the Terms for whatever reason, securely delete all of the Customer Data.

 2.5.
 Data Centers and International Data Transfers.
-Yva's data centers for hosting Cloud Services are located in the USA and the EU.
+Yva Cloud Services accessible through the domain name wus.yva.app are hosted in the United States by Microsoft Azure.
 Yva is authorized to process Customer Data itself as well as including its engagement of sub-processors in accordance with DPA outside the country in which Customer is located including countries where the data protection may not be as stringent in the country of (i) Customer's domicile and/or registered address or (ii) the EEA.

 Yva shall process Customer Data outside of the EEA as permitted under the Privacy Laws as follows: